Labor

 Beyond government-legislated increases in labor costs, you may also need to increase wages for your entire team, so that you can maintain a fair pay gap between more experienced, non-tipped staff and the staff making tipped minimum wage plus significant daily tips.

 You may also consider creating a new or adjusting an existing tip pool for more even distribution across your team – just make sure you’re up to date on the tip pooling laws in your state.
+This strategy may include tipping out.
+So what does tip out mean?
+It involves your servers receiving a set percentage of their earned tips and other non-tipped workers getting some of those tips.
 You’ll also need to adjust your restaurant payroll for reporting tip credits, as well as for higher contributions to workers’ compensation and liability insurance.

 Shrinking profits don’t need to be your long-term narrative if you can adapt.
 Find ways to keep costs down, and streamline your operations.